-The Fund has interest income from debt securities, cash deposits and other investments which are subject to final withholding tax.
+The Fund has interest income from cash deposits and and dividend income from its investments in the Target Fund, which are subject to final withholding tax.
 Such income is presented at gross amount and the related final tax is presented in the statement of total comprehensive income as final withholding tax.
 Realized gain on sale of financial assets at FVTPL is tax-exempt.

-12.11.
-Functional and presentation currency
+10.11 Functional and presentation currency

 The subscriptions and redemptions of the Fund's redeemable units are denominated in USD.
 The performance of the Fund is measured and reported to the investors in USD.
 The Fund's Trustee considers the USD as the currency that most faithfully represents the economic effects of the underlying transactions, events and conditions.
-The financial statements of the Fund are therefore presented in USD, which is the Fund's functional currency.
+The financial statements of the Fund are presented in USD, which is the Fund's functional currency.

-12.12.
-Related party relationships and transactions
+10.12 Related party relationships and transactions

 Related party relationship exists when one party has the ability to control, directly, or indirectly through one or more intermediaries, the other party or exercises significant influence over the other party in making financial and operating decisions.
-Such relationship also exists between and/or among entities which are under common control with the reporting enterprise, or between, and/or among the reporting enterprises and their key management personnel, directors, or unitholders.
+Such relationship also exists between and/or among entities which are under common control with the reporting enterprise, or between, and/or among the reporting enterprise and its key management personnel, directors or unitholders.
 In considering each possible related party relationship, attention is directed to the substance of the relationship, and not merely the legal form.

-12.13.
-Events after the reporting date
+10.13 Events after the reporting date